mattermost/mattermost-handbook/operations/research-and-development/product/development-process/jira-lifecycle.md

 ### Done

-Tickets reach this state by having a merge request merged.
+Tickets reach this state by having a pull request merged.
 Once moved to this state, tickets trigger additional work to be performed by the QA team.
 Tickets move back into [In Progress](#in-progress) from this state if QA detects there are defects or regressions because of the work merged by the ticket.